 Known as tough hombres, rodeo riders risk life and limbs on the back of bucking broncos and raging bulls.
 But Josh Goyne, otherwise the ‘gay cowboy’, claims some rodeo riders are bullies.

-Never one to take a backwards step, Josh recently says he got straight back into the saddle after yet another homophobic tirade – something he says he encounters every day on the rodeo circuit.
+Never one to take a backwards step, Goyne recently claims he got straight back into the saddle after yet another homophobic tirade – something he claims he encounters every day on the rodeo circuit.

 Claims of death threats